Batman: Bruce Wayne lives in Batman's attic!

 Torg : YOU ATE ANOTHER CLIENT!?!Aylee : I'm sorry!

 - Misfile: Ash can't exactly hide Rumisiel and Vashiel in his room given the length of the comic's run.
 Instead he tells his father that Rumisiel's his boyfriend and Vashiel his brother who got kicked out of the family home.

-- The name of the trope comes from an episode of Batman The Animated Series, in which a boy hid an injured Batman in his mother's basement.
-It doesn't fit most of the rest of the trope, though, as when the kid's friend frankly tells the mother what they're doing, she assumes he's playing with his friends.
+- The name of the trope comes from an episode of Batman: The Animated Series, in which a boy hid an injured Batman in his mother's basement.
+The kid's friend frankly tells the mother what they're doing, but she assumes he's playing with his friends.

 - Another Episode, AT: The Abusive Terrestrial, has Roger, after a short series of circumstances, starts living with another kid temporarily, similar to ET.
 However, the plot doesn't focus on the kid hiding him, rather on the fact the kid starts abusing Roger and Steve tries to get him to leave the little punk.

 - The Simpsons: In separate episodes, Bart takes in Otto (kicked out of his apartment) and Chester Lampwick, a hobo who invented Itchy & Scratchy.
 He keeps them both in the basement, but his parents find out fairly quickly.

 - Lisa: Mom, there's a funny smell and a lot of bad language coming from the basement, and dad's upstairs.

 - In "The Fool Monty", Bart finds a brain-damaged Mr. Burns in the woods and takes him home, attempting to hide him in his bedroom.